On the Approximate Purification of Mixed Strategies in Games with Infinite Action Sets: Introduction

-In this research area, a certain independence in the signal structure results in the existence of a pure strategy that is ``exactly equivalent'' to a given mixed strategy (e.g., Radner and Rosenthal (1982), Milgrom and Weber (1985)).
+In this research area, it is known that a certain independence in the signal structure results in the existence of a pure strategy that is ``exactly equivalent'' to a given mixed strategy (e.g., Radner and Rosenthal (1982), Milgrom and Weber (1985)).
 These results have been treated in a unified manner by Khan et al. (2006).
 In these studies, the set of possible actions were assumed to be finite.
 Khan and Rath (2009) extended this result to the case where the action set is countably infinite.
 However, this result cannot be extended to the case where the set of possible actions is uncountable, as in the case of Cournot games.
-In this case, Khan and Zhang (2014) produced the following interesting result.
-In games where the set of actions for each player has a continuum cardinality, a necessary and sufficient condition for there to have to be a pure strategy Nash equilibrium that is ``exactly equivalent'' to a given mixed strategy Nash equilibrium is that the space of signals is {\bf saturated}.
+In this case, Khan and Zhang (2014) produced the following interesting result: in games where the set of actions for each player has a continuum cardinality, a necessary and sufficient condition for there to have to be a pure strategy Nash equilibrium that is ``exactly equivalent'' to a given mixed strategy Nash equilibrium is that the space of signals is {\bf saturated}.

 We view this result of Khan and Zhang (2014) as a kind of impossibility theorem.
 To guarantee the existence of a pure strategy that is equivalent to a mixed strategy, the space of signals must be saturated.
-This assumption of saturation implies that the space of signals is ``very large'', meaning that an incredible variety of randomness can be extracted from the signals.
+As we argue in Section 4 of this paper, the assumption of saturation implies that the measurable structure of the space of signals is ``very fine'' in some sense, meaning that an incredible variety of randomness can be extracted from the signals.
 However, in a phenomenon that can be viewed as a game-theoretic situation, it is unlikely that players are able to receive such many outside signals.
-Also, in many applied studies, a Polish space is adopted as the space of signals.
-However, {\bf any Polish space is not saturated}.
+Additionally, in many applied studies, a Polish space with a Borel probability is adopted as the space of signals.
+However, {\bf any Polish space with a Borel probability is not saturated}.
 Therefore, it is impossible to show the existence of an ``exactly equivalent'' pure strategy under the usual assumptions.